Website icon Xpert.Digital

 Spatial sound reproduction

 The Galaxy XR is equipped with four speakers, configured as two tweeters and two woofers.
-This arrangement enables spatial audio effects and contributes to the immersive experience.
-The speakers are integrated into the side panels of the carrying strap and provide discreet sound reproduction without the need for external headphones.
+This arrangement enables spatial audio effects and contributes to an immersive experience.
+The speakers are integrated into the sides of the carrying strap and offer discreet sound playback without the need for external headphones.

 As with the Apple Vision Pro, Samsung relies on external power via a wireless battery pack.
-This solution reduces the weight of the headset itself, although the external battery increases the overall weight of the system.
+This solution reduces the weight of the headset itself, even though the external battery increases the overall weight of the system.

-Battery life is approximately two hours for general use and up to 2.5 hours for video playback only.
-These values correspond to industry standards for high-end XR headsets and are comparable to the Apple Vision Pro and Meta Quest 3.
+The battery life is approximately two hours for general use and up to 2.5 hours for pure video playback.
+These figures meet industry standards for high-end XR headsets and are comparable to the Apple Vision Pro and Meta Quest 3.

 Galaxy XR: Samsung's attack on Apple and Meta in the XR race